 Activities for Majors

-OUTSIDE THE CLASSROOM: We are very interested in supporting group initiatives to bring majors together - if you have a suggestion for a new event, please send it!
+OUTSIDE THE CLASSROOM: The History Department is very interested in supporting group initiatives to bring majors together - if you have a suggestion for a new event, please tell us!

 Some frequently asked questions: